ventus-ag/docs/_docs/Kubernetes/Autoscaling.md

 ---
 title: Autoscaling
-description: How to scale kubernetes cluster memory
+description: "How to use autoscaler: min and max count of nodes"
 tags: [ featured, coretasks ]
 # permalink: /Autoscaling/
 ---